Creamy Lasagna Soup

 Instructions

-• Add the ground beef and Italian sausage to a Dutch oven or large pot over medium heat.
-Use a wooden spoon or potato masher to break the meat into smaller pieces.
+• Brown the meat: Add the ground beef and Italian sausage to a Dutch oven or large pot over medium heat.
+Use a wooden spoon or potato masher to break the meat into small pieces.
 Cook for about 7 minutes, stirring occasionally, until the meat is browned.
-The Italian sausage will release enough fat, but if you're using only ground beef, add a drizzle of oil before cooking.
+The Italian sausage will release enough fat, but if using only ground beef, add a small drizzle of oil before cooking.

-• In the same pot, sauté the chopped onion, stirring occasionally, until softened, about 4 minutes.
+• Sauté aromatics: In the same pot, add the chopped onion and cook, stirring occasionally, until softened, about 4 minutes.
 Add the minced garlic and cook for an additional 2 minutes, stirring frequently.
-Then, stir in the Italian seasoning, red pepper flakes, and cinnamon.
-Cook for 1 more minute, stirring to combine.
+Stir in the Italian seasoning, red pepper flakes, and cinnamon and cook for 1 minute, stirring to combine.

-• Add the tomato paste and stir until it’s fully combined with the meat.
+• Build the base: Add the tomato paste and stir until fully combined with the meat.
 Cook for 2 minutes.
-Then, pour in the marinara sauce and chicken broth.
-If the mixture is too thick, add more broth or water to reach your desired consistency.
+Pour in the marinara sauce and chicken broth, stirring well.
+If the soup is too thick, add more broth or water to reach your desired consistency.

-• Bring the soup to a gentle boil, then add the uncooked pasta.
-Reduce the heat to medium-low and cook, stirring occasionally, for about 10 minutes or until the pasta is fully cooked.
+• Cook the pasta: Bring the soup to a gentle boil, then add the uncooked pasta.
+Reduce the heat to medium-low and cook, stirring occasionally, for about 10 minutes, or until the pasta is fully cooked.

-• Reduce the heat to low.
-Stir in the baby spinach until it wilts.
-Next, pour in the heavy cream and stir until well combined.
+• Finish the soup: Reduce the heat to low.
+Stir in the baby spinach until wilted, then pour in the heavy cream and stir until well combined.
 Season with kosher salt and black pepper to taste.

-• Ladle the soup into bowls.
-Top each serving with a dollop of ricotta, freshly grated Parmesan cheese, and chopped fresh parsley or basil.
+• Serve: Ladle the soup into bowls and top each serving with a dollop of ricotta, freshly grated Parmesan cheese, and chopped fresh parsley and/or basil.

 Video